 A. The GHS will affect chemical suppliers, manufacturers, end users, and testing laboratories.
 Any workplace that is currently subject to the Hazard Communication regulations is affected.

 A. There are 3 key changes that will be made during the implementation of the GHS:

 Download The Streamlined Guide to GHS to learn how to prepare for the upcoming deadlines.

 A. All of the elements of the GHS labeling system can be found and accessed in Annex 1-3 of the UN’s 3rd revised edition of the Globally Harmonized Standard for Classification and Labeling of Chemicals, found on their website.

 A. Yes, employees will need to be trained in order to recognize and understand the new labels, pictograms and SDS information.
 Employees need to learn how to interpret the pictograms and new hazard statements, and know what precautions must be taken for chemical products.
 The GHS is a bit more complex than the previous standards, and training is very important to ensure that the GHS is an added safety measure in the workplace.
-Check out the GHS Training Kit for more information.
+Check out GHS Training for more information.

 A. The standardized elements required for GHS labels are:

 See all of Brady's GHS labels.

 A. The GHS makes it easier for employers, employees and the public to understand the hazards of chemicals, and take the necessary preventive and protective measures for their safety and health.
 It also offers a number of benefits for our government, companies and general public.

 According to OSHA, here are the key benefits of GHS implementation: